josh-works/intermediate-ruby/_posts/2021-05-13-test-suite-audit.md

 ## What you'll get

-Because I'd like to get exposure to many different test suites on different applications, and get practice with profiling them and making the them faster, I'd like to do this on _your_ application!
+I'd like to do this 'Rails app test suite benchmark/profile/optimize on _your_ application!

 Critically, however, _I might not be able to make your tests faster_, but I'll certainly try, and I'll give you great starting points that your team can continue to work on.